Statement Design Concepts

 4. Emphasis – The Power of a Focal Point

-Every room needs something that grab attention — a centerpiece that tells the whole story.
-This is called emphasis.
-It could be a statement wall, a beautiful fireplace, or even a large window with natural light pouring in.
+Every room needs something that grabs attention—a centerpiece that tells the story.
+This could be a statement wall, a beautiful fireplace, or a large window.
+Our residential full-service interior design focuses heavily on creating these focal points to give a room its unique identity.

 5. Contrast – Bringing Life Through Difference

 Your design will remain vibrant and striking if you use contrast.
 It is the interplay of straight and curved, rough and smooth, light and dark.
-Simple examples include a matte black lightbulb in a bright white room or a plush carpeting on a smooth marble floor.
+Simple examples include a matte-black lightbulb in a bright-white room or plush carpeting on a smooth marble floor.

 Contrast helps define each element while keeping the room interesting — it’s the spark that prevents your space from feeling dull.